wiesmann/QuickDrawViewer/docs/FAQ.md

 SVG fullfill none of these goals.

+If you feel like implementing it, you are most welcome, I tried to structure the code in a way that makes this possible, as the parser is separated from the renderer.

+SVG is a format, not an API, so this would involve either using a framework to generate the SVG, or write that logic directly.

-Rendering to SVG would require a different rendering back-end, with additional conversion logic, as SVG can only embed limited Bitmap formats (PNG and JPG), so while vector instructions could be dispatched directly, pixmap (including patterns) would need to be rendered and exported as PNG data.
+The rendering back-end would need to have additional logic, as SVG has only embed limited Bitmap formats (PNG and JPG), so while vector instructions could be dispatched directly, pixmap (including patterns) would need to be rendered and exported as PNG data.

-This would be quite cumbersome for QuickTime rendering, as embedded TIFF or TARGA data would need to be converted into PNG.
-There are plenty of libraries that can do this, but this would increase the scope of the project.
+If you want generate a single file, and not a bunch of scattered resources, the PNG need to be encoded using the `data` protocol, which basically stores the Base-64 version inside the SVG.
+PICT files are by no mean space-efficient, but this would really make large files.

 Some features like ICC colour profiles are _theoretically_ supported, but browswer support is limited.